ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 meshes introduced in Iris 3.2 <iris:ugrid>` is :doc:`iris-esmf-regrid:index`.
 It aims to provide lazy regridding for structured regular and irregular grids, as well as unstructured meshes.
-An example of its usage in an ESMValTool preprocessor is:
+An example of its usage in a preprocessor is:

 .. code-block:: yaml